openmfp/kubernetes-graphql-gateway/docs/pod_queries.md

-# Pod Queries
+# Pod Queries and Mutations

-You can use the following queries as a part of the [Quick Start](./quickstart.md) guide.
+This page shows you examples queries and mutations for GraphQL to perform operations on the `Pod` resource.
+For questions on how to execute them, please find our [Quick Start Guide](./quickstart.md).

 ## Create a Pod:
 ```shell